-The lowest cold-storage temperature for the meat is - 1.5°C, while the minimum growth temperature of psychrotrophic bacteria is - 3°C. Decreasing refrigeration temperatures decrease the bacterial growth, and affect the composition of the bacterial flora.
-For vacuum-packaged beef, a bacterial count of about 10(7) cfu/cm2 was reached after 14 weeks at - 1.5°C, but as early as after three weeks at 4°C. The growth of enterobacteria was drastically reduced at - 1.5°C, but a transition on to 4°C initiated the growth [43-49].
+The lowest cold storage temperature for the meat is - 1.5" C and the minimum growth temperature of the psychrotrophic bacteria is - 3°C. Decreasing refrigeration temperatures decreases bacterial growth, and affects the composition of the bacterial flora.
+In the vacuum-packaged beef, a bacterial count of about 10(7) cfu/cm2 was reached after 14 weeks at - 1.5°C, but as early as after three weeks at 4°C. The growth of enterobacteria was drastically reduced at - 1.5C, but a transition to 4°C initiated the growth [43,44,45,46,47,48,49].

-The Product composition
+The Product Composition

 The meat pH and the availability of the nutrients affect the selection and the growth of the bacteria.
-Normally, the muscle pH decreases post mortem to values between 5.4 and 5.8.
-A high ultimate pH (> 6.0; DFD-meat, dark firm dry) may be the result of stress of the living animal.
+Normally, the muscle pH decreases post-mortem to values between 5.4 and 5.8.
+A high ultimate pH (> 6.0; dark firm dry meat, dark firm dry) may be the result of stress of the living animal.
 The Adipose tissues also have a higher pH than normal meat.
 The meat contains about 0.2% glucose and 0.4% amino acids.
-In the adipose tissue and the high pH meat, the levels of the bacterial nutrients are lower.
-The High pH meat and adipose tissue spoil more rapidly than the normal pH meat since the amino acids are rapidly attacked.
-The Vacuum-packed pork have a shorter shelf-life than the beef, even though the lactic acid bacteria dominate on both types of the meat.
+In the adipose tissue and the high-pH meat, the levels of the bacterial nutrients are lower.
+The High pH meat and the adipose tissue spoil more rapidly than the normal pH meat since the amino acids are rapidly attacked.
+Vacuum-packed pork has a shorter shelf life than beef, even though the lactic acid bacteria dominate both types of meat.
 The Glycogen and the glucose decrease at a faster rate in the pork than in the beef, leading to an earlier initiation of the amino acid degradation in the pork.
 In addition, the Enterobacteriacae~ are developed better on the pork than on the beef.
-The pink colour of the cooked, the cured meat products is the result of the addition of the nitrite and/or nitrate prior to the heating, and the subsequent formation of the nitrosohaemochrome.
-The Nitrite has an inhibitory action on the the growth of several micro-organisms, such as the Enterobucferiuceue and the B. thermosphacta, but not on the lactic acid bacteria [50-56].
+The pink color of the cooked, cured meat products is the result of the addition of the nitrite and/or nitrate prior to the heating, and the subsequent formation of the nitrosohaemochrome.
+The Nitrite has an inhibitory action on the growth of several microorganisms, such as the Enterobucferiuceue and acid bacteria B. thermosphacta, but not on the lactic [50,51,52,53,54,55,56].

-The Bacteria associated with the spoilage of the meat products.
+The Bacteria are Associated with the Spoilage of the Meat Products

-The Lactic acid bacteria are the major bacterial group associated with the spoilage of the refrigerated vacuum- or MA-packaged cooked, cured meat products.
-At the time of the spoilage some products contain a 'pure' culture of only one species, while in others a mixture of the lactobacillus spp. and the Leuconostoc spp. was found.
+The Lactic acid bacteria are the major bacterial group associated with the spoilage of refrigerated vacuum or MA-packaged cooked, cured meat products.
+At the time of the spoilage, some products contained a 'pure' culture of only one species, while in others a mixture of the lactobacillus spp. and the Leuconostoc spp. was found.
 The great diversity of the bacteria isolated from the spoiled meat products.
-The genus/species of the lactic acid bacteria responsible for the spoilage depend on the the product composition (product-related flora) as well as the manufacturing site.
-The Lactic acid bacteria spoil the refrigerated meat products by causing the defects such as the sour off-flavors, the discoloration, the gas production, the slime production and the decrease in PH [57-63].
+The genus/species of the lactic acid bacteria responsible for the spoilage depend on the product composition (productrelated flora) as well as the manufacturing site.
+The Lactic acid bacteria spoil the refrigerated meat products by causing defects such as sour-off flavors, discoloration, gas production, slime production, and a decrease in PH [57,58,59,60,61,62,63].

-The Off odors and the off flavors
+The Off-odors and the Off-Flavors